 Deferred Tax Payments

-Another measure that may help small business owners maintain cash flow is to defer tax payments to later in the year.
+Deferring tax payments is another measure that may help small business owners maintain cash flow.

 Tax Balances Due and Tax Instalments

-2019 income tax payments have been deferred to September 1, 2020.
+The CRA has deferred 2019 income tax payments to September 1, 2020.
 This applies to tax balances due and income tax instalments.
-There will be no penalties or interest for deferring your payments to September.
+There will be neither penalties nor interest for deferring your payments to September.

 Under normal circumstances, GST/HST remittances are due by the end of the month following their reporting period.
 Under the new relief measures, the CRA will extend the remittance deadline until June 30, 2020.

-This means that businesses that file monthly can delay remitting amounts collected for February, March and April 2020 reporting periods until the end of June.
+This means that businesses filing monthly can delay remitting amounts collected for February, March and April 2020 reporting periods until the end of June.

 Businesses that file quarterly have until June 30, 2020 to remit amounts collected for the January 1 to March 31, 2020 reporting period.